Aníbal Zañartu: Career

 He started his political career as plenipotentiary ambassador to Ecuador, in 1880, during the War of the Pacific.
 In 1882 he was elected as a deputy for San Fernando.
 In 1885 he was first elected as a deputy for Chillán, on August 22 was elected president of the Chamber of Deputies and, on September 3, was named Minister of Foreign Affairs and Colonization by President Domingo Santa María.
 On June 28, 1887 President José Manuel Balmaceda named him Minister of the Interior.

 In 1888 Zañartu was elected a Senator for Concepción, and was reelected in 1894.
 On June 3, 1892, he was elected vice-president of the Senate.
 President Federico Errázuriz Echaurren named him Minister of the Interior in 1896 and again in 1901.
 After the death of President Errázuriz Echaurren the same year, he served as Vice President of Chile from July 12 until September 18, when the elected successor, Germán Riesco, took over.
 In the same election, Zañartu was elected as a Senator for Ñuble.
 He died soon after, in his home in Tomé, at the age of 55.

+On 30 July 1901, the Daily Mail announced his resignation, but in fact that had no consequences because of the coming end of his vice presidency.